cern-eos/eos/doc/diopside/manual/using.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-To enable issuing of tokens, the space configuration value `token.enegeration` has to be set unequal to 0.
+To enable issuing of tokens, the space configuration value `token.generation` has to be set unequal to 0.

 .. code-block:: bash